marzukia/blog/content/posts/building-optimised-gis-applications/index.md

 ---

-**Note**: If you're using an ORM like Django, the simplest approach in actually implementing the usage of these subdivided geometries (if stored seperately)  is to create or override the manager of your data model.
+**Note**: If you're using an ORM like Django, the simplest approach in actually implementing the usage of these subdivided geometries (if stored separately) is to create or override the manager of your data model.

  **Gotchas:**

 * You may need to adjust your subdivision approach and add additional additional parameters in determining subdivision candidates.
 For example, if you have an extremely large square covering the entire planet, any index will be useless.
-* The optimal amount of vertices to subdivide by will depend on the infrastructure you have available.
+* The optimal number of vertices to subdivide by will depend on the infrastructure you have available.

 ## Table Partitioning for Aggregated/Large Datasets

 When designing web applications which have multi-tenancy or SaaS-esque, it's important to reduce the amount of "configuration by code" that's required.
 Spatial tables in particular are a bit of a pain in things like spatial projections, etc. In the spatial applications I've built, I generally go for a "common" or "normalised" table approach where I destructure spatial tables into a set of tables.
-This means I can do things load entirely new datasets into an application without any code changes.
+This means I can load entirely new datasets into an application without any code changes.

 However, this means that optimisation is extremely important as some tables have at times are in the billions of rows.
 Partitioning is crucial for applications dealing with large volumes of spatial records.
 However, the specific strategy in how you implement partitioning will be dependent on what your application is doing and the context of your datasets.